Crew Directions Bear 100 – 2017

 - The park will be straight ahead.

 With 300 runners, parking at some of the aid stations will be limited.
 Please limit yourself to one crew vehicle, to arrive no earlier than 30 minutes before your runner.
 This will prevent conflicts with other forest users, reduce traffic, and enhance everyone’s experience.
-This policy applies to the following aid stations: Leatham Hollow, Right Hand Fork, Temple Fork, and Franklin Basin Road.
+This policy applies to the following aid stations: Right Hand Fork, Temple Fork, and Franklin Basin Road.
 We hope this solution to our parking woes will work well.
 If the 30-minute limit is not followed, and conflicts occur, we risk losing our special use permit with the Forest Service (worst case).
-At best we will be required to limit crew access to these aid station outright or use a shuttle system.
+At best we will be required to limit crew access to these aid stations outright or use a shuttle system.
 So be a good neighbor and take care of the Bear.

 Please don’t have your crew come to all of the aid stations.
 Pick maybe 3 or 4, and do tell them to drive slowly and carefully.
 Some places are narrow and steep.
 We want them to arrive safely.
 Aid stations and directions are as follows: